 The exceptions to this are, as I said above, limited, but clearly, anything that is actually illegal needs to be policed.
 I refer here to rape, child pornography and other such heinous and depraved acts.
 If these videos are found, they should be removed.
 The difference between the content just described and bigoted words should be clear: the former are crimes, the latter is not.
 But what do we do about other so-called ‘controversial content’?
 What of 9/11 ‘truthers’, or Sandy Hook ‘truthers’ and other such conspiracy nuts?
 What of the JFK assassination conspiracy?
 I will return to this at the end, but what of climate science denial?
 Or anti-vaccination advocates?
 Who defines what content is controversial (and why), and should a corporation (or the government for that matter) have that kind of power?

 YouTube’s response was curious, to say the least: Crowder was not de-platformed, but his videos were demonetised.
 An odd half-measure to say the least: we cannot actually take him down, but we will remove ads from his videos.
 But it did not stop there.
 In their search for ‘hateful content’, YouTube demonetised channels which track extremism and even targeted a history channel because it displayed and discussed Nazi propaganda from a historical perspective.
 It is clear that a form of a dragnet is in place here, and context is being utterly ignored.
 Youtube seemingly cannot tell the difference between the discussion of hateful content and the approving display of said content.
 This is why you do not place a computer algorithm in charge of content regulation.
-YouTube’s official policy and plans for the future can be found here.

 The Marketplace of Ideas, Part Two: A Personal Quandary